ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```
 Through the code above we get the convert the markdown matter content which is the data bellow font matter (data between -ve sign )
 ![font matter](https://user-images.githubusercontent.com/85551204/226348737-7b98c401-8cda-4e4c-9dc1-dc3bf0194d0e.JPG)
 and encode it using utf to language that can be displayed on the electronic screen.
-This is all possible because we
-are using Next JS features that allows us to change the state o
+To generate a list of all the files paths that will be inside the **posts/** folder staticaly, we use the Next JS feature that allows us to
+staticaly render the converted markdown files pages through **[slug]**from dynamic to static site thus anabling it's loading performance.
+More information on (generateStaticParams)[https://beta.nextjs.org/docs/api-reference/generate-static-params].